rahmanMo/MCEG-GUI/README.md

 ## Workflow

- - stg*DataFeed.py  pulls data from drop location of stage environment every 30 second for 8 days worth (yesterday + 7 days ahead) which pushes data into local mongodb database.
+ - stg*Feed.py  pulls data from drop location of stage environment every 30 second for 8 days worth (yesterday + 7 days ahead) which pushes data into local mongodb database.

- - Express backend serves json data to Angular client.
+ - Express backend serves json data from Mongodb to Angular front-end.

 **Note:** Home component can generate csv file that can be fed into jenkins for mass event trigger on flights.